ile2807/postman-collection-tools/README.md

 - When using the t* commands, the source collection is not altered in any way other than appending test assertions in the `Test` part of ***requests only***.
 The assertions are added beside existing `Test` code.
 - This application does not alters source collections, the changes are only streamed to the output collection.
 - The `mev` command works with environment files, both the source and the output files ***are not*** collection files, but [Postman environment files](https://learning.postman.com/docs/sending-requests/managing-environments/)
+- `sourceCollections` is a substitute for `sourceFolder`.
+The commands that need these values at least one is mandatory (either or).
+It is useless to specify both, specifying `sourceCollections` overrides the `sourceFolder` value.